We may receive advertising compensation when you click certain products. Before jumping into this page, an important disclosure.

 However, it's legal for citizens of Trinidad and Tobago to buy and sell Bitcoin, provided they're not using it for illegal activities.

-There aren't any Bitcoin ATMs in Trinidad and Tobago, however, so if you want to buy Bitcoin privately, we recommend LocalBitcoins.
+Unfortunately, there aren't any Bitcoin ATMs in Trinidad and Tobago, but you can use LocalBitcoins if you don't want to use an exchange.

-It's an exchange that facilitates private peer to peer payments without identity verification.
+Local Bitcoins facilitates private peer-to-peer payments for Bitcoin buyers and sellers.
 Be careful if you select this exchange - follow the rules, so you don't get scammed.

 Speaking of scams, you don't want to lose your Bitcoin to theft or a cyberattack.
 The best and only way to secure your Bitcoin is with a cold storage hardware wallet.